colinjlacy/angular-bubble-sort/readme.md

 ##Why?##

 Not too long ago it came up in conversation that this is a common assignment in Computer Science programs.
 So when it came time for me to whip one up, I thought I'd use some of the skills I've been working on to give it a modern touch.
-Granted, all of the scripts that take place in PHP could easily be done with Angular as well, but it was good exercise to force my hand into some back-end work and make an AJAXy program instead of one that's entirely front-end.

 ###Interested?###